||W, 69-64 (OT)

 NOTES FROM UW's LAST GAME

-BEATING THE BEST
+AMONG THE BEST STARTS EVER

 TAKING THE SHOW ON THE ROAD